-It’s always a safe bet to arrive early but I feel a lot of my success that day was down to luck.
+It’s always a safe bet to arrive early to most tourist attractions but I feel a lot of my success this day was down to luck.
 However, I would love to share all the things I learnt about my visit so you can have a super successful visit to Pamukkale too!

 What is Pamukkale?

 Pamukkale, meaning “cotton castle” in Turkish, literally looks like.. well a cotton castle.
 Formed by a carbonate mineral left by the flowing water, Pamukkale is a series of terraced pools resting into the hillside.
 Although it seems people don’t seem to be completely certain as to how it was created.
 At the top of Pamukkale is the incredible ancient Greco-Roman city of Hierapolis, chosen to sit atop the “cotton castle” with an abundance of hot springs.